 Once you understand your interests, skills, and knowledge, your next step is to explore related career options.

-Included below are strategies and resources that will help you obtain information about industries, job descriptions, career pathways, and more.
+Below are strategies and resources to help you obtain industry information, job descriptions, career pathways, and more.
 While exploring common career paths related to your major is a great starting place for career exploration, it is often VERY possible to pursue careers that are not directly related to your academic curriculum.
 In addition to your major, employers often consider other factors, such as your extracurricular activities, student leadership, additional skill sets, and internship experience, when determining your qualifications for a position.

-- Tap into the USC Trojan Family to get career advice.
-Alumni may offer valuable insight on how to transition from USC to the workplace.
+Tap into the USC Trojan Family to get career advice.
+Alumni may offer valuable insight on transitioning from USC to the workplace.
 Learn more about networking.

-- We encourage you to connect with staff and faculty- they are here to help you!
-Through working and researching in the field and connecting with alumni over the years working in related areas, they might be able to provide insights on the potential skills and experiences you could develop in your program and how they may transfer into a career.
-Staff and faculty at USC are very motivated to see recent alum like you succeed and are motivated to help you start exploring potential career paths when they can.
+We encourage you to connect with staff and faculty- they are here to help you!
+Through working and researching in the field and connecting with alumni over the years working in related areas, they can provide insights on the potential skills and experiences you could develop in your program and how they may transfer into a career.
+USC faculty and staff are very motivated to see recent alumni succeed and are motivated to help you start exploring potential career paths.